 The basic idea of WebAuthn is very similar to U2F as described in Yubico Security Key and Nitrokey FIDO U2F.

-A new concept of WebAuthn is the “Client-side-resident Public Key Credential Source”, or resident credentials/resident keys.
-If you use resident keys, your security token stores a private key for an online service.
-Using resident credentials allows securely logging in without entering any other credentials like passwords.
+A new concept of WebAuthn is the “Client-side discoverable Public Key Credential Source”, or client-side discoverable credential (formerly called “resident key”).
+If you use client-side discoverable credentials, your security token stores a private key for an online service.
+Using client-side discoverable credentials allows securely logging in without entering any other credentials like passwords.
 However, unlike U2F, the token needs persistent memory.
-Therefore, the number of resident credentials that can be stored on a security token is limited.
-Some devices allow you to protect resident credentials with a PIN or biometrics.
+Therefore, the number of client-side discoverable credentials that can be stored on a security token is limited.
+Some devices allow you to protect client-side discoverable credentials with a PIN or biometrics.
 In theory, online services can implement this to get rid of passwords and usernames.
 Logging into an online services could consist of only pressing the physical button of your token in this case.
 In this ideal world, compromising an online service would only leak public keys stored by the service.
-Attackers can't use the public keys for anything.
-We don't know any real-world online services that already implemented this, though.
+Attackers can’t use the public keys for anything.
+We don’t know any real-world online services that already implemented this, though.
 This might change in the years ahead.

 Yubico Security Key and Nitrokey FIDO2 in comparison

 YubiKeys as well as Nitrokeys are supported by most common operating systems.
 You don’t have to install additional software to use U2F tokens except a web browser with U2F support.
 Nowadays, U2F is supported by most web browsers, however, it is already legacy technology superseded by the W3C WebAuthn API.
 WebAuthn is backward compatible with U2F.